angellgunn/alternate-silversurfer/content/b-o-c.md

 always specified from the previous state that restricts the field of possible modulations by independent concomitances.
-If a given state of relative activity in the nerve cells originates a given behavior, a recurrence of the \'same state\' of relative activity should give rise to the \'same behavior\' no matter how the recurrence originates.
+If a given state of relative activity in the nerve cells originates a given behavior, a recurrence of the 'same state' of relative activity should give rise to the 'same behavior' no matter how the recurrence originates.
 The relevance of such a behavior is determined by the significance that it has for the maintenance of the living organization, and it is in relation to this relevance that any subsequent behaviors are the same.